 Using beloved flavors and ingredients of local, traditional dishes, Chef Myrna shared some delicious family favorite recipes that will bring back cherished memories of home and family no matter where you are in the world this Holiday season.

-Here are some of the delicious heirloom recipes she shared with us, beginning with a delectable Morcon recipe passed down by Chef Myrna’s own mother.
+Here are some of the delicious heirloom recipes she shared with us, beginning with a delectable Morcon recipe passed down by Chef Myrna’s mother, Emilia.

 Morcon a la Emilia